Manukhurana97/Kafka/README.md

 <b>Kafka Topic Availability</b>
 1. Availability : (considering RF=3)
-    1. acks=0 & acks=1 : if one partion is up and considering as ISR, the topic will be available for writes.
+    1. acks=0 & acks=1 : if one partition is up and considering as ISR, the topic will be available for writes.
     2. ack=all:
-       1. min.insync.replicas=1 (default): the topic must have at least 1 partition up as in ISR (that includes the reader) and so we can tolerate two broker being down.
+       1. min.in-sync.replicas=1 (default): the topic must have at least 1 partition up as in ISR (that includes the reader) and so we can tolerate two broker being down.
-       2. min.insync.replicas=2: the topic must have at least 2 ISR up, and therefore we can tolerate at most one broker being down (in the case of replication factor of 3), and we have the guarantee that for every write, the data will be at least written twice.
+       2. min.in-sync.replicas=2: the topic must have at least 2 ISR up, and therefore we can tolerate at most one broker being down (in the case of replication factor of 3), and we have the guarantee that for every write, the data will be at least written twice.
-       3. min.insync.replicas=3: this wouldn't make ush since for a corresponding replication factor of 3, and we could't tolerate any broker going down.
+       3. min.in-sync.replicas=3: this wouldn't make ush since for a corresponding replication factor of 3, and we couldn't tolerate any broker going down.
-       4. in summary, when acks=all with a replication.factor=N and min.insync.replicas=M we ca tolerate N-M brokers going for topic available purposes.
+       4. in summary, when acks=all with a replication.factor=N and min.in-sync.replicas=M we can tolerate N-M brokers going for topic available purposes.

 ** acks=all and min.insync.replicas=2 is the most popular options for data durability and allows you to withstand at most the loss of **one** kafka broker.